coderkol95/Telecom_churn/README.md

 Our 'AdaBoost Classifier' model saves us Rs.857167 on an average compared to a random selection of 50% customers

+# Business recommendations

+Young tech savvy people churn more often.
+We need to capture the following data about the customers to build segments and be able to predict churn more precisely:

+* Age
+* The earning potential or the salary
+* Devices used(for e.g.: whether the person uses a Xiaomi phone or an iPhone; a Windows or a Macintosh)

 # Deployment

 The model was deployed using streamlit.